hydroflame521/StateFarmClient/README.md

 3. Find the cheat name, and choose `Set Bind` to the right.
    - Some cheats already have binds.
 To change these, click on the preset key
 4. Press the key to bind!
 It's that simple.
+> If you want to remove a bind, press your 'Delete' key instead of a bind.

 ## [](#combat) Combat:
 - **Aimbot** - locks onto targeted player.